DEFRA/future-flood-forecasting-web-portal-importer/DOCS/Testing.md

 ### Sending Messages To Azure Service Bus Queues/Topics

 In the absence of other means to send messages to Azure Service Bus Queues/Topics such as [Service Bus Explorer](https://code.msdn.microsoft.com/windowsapps/Service-Bus-Explorer-f2abca5a), basic test clients are provided.
-Mandatory and test client specific environment variables need to be set (see below) and then one of the following commands should be run from the directory containing this file.
+Mandatory and test client specific environment variables need to be set (see below) and then one of the following commands should be run from the route directory.

 * node testing/service-bus/publish-to-queue.js
 * node testing/service-bus/publish-to-topic.js